blackvitriol/ROSCOG/README.md

 #### Procedure:

+Use ROSCOG for input/output and processing of a robot.
-Use ROSCOG to produce a POMDP for an agent.
-Use a DQN for decision-making and reinforcement learning.
+- Metacognition to produce a Dec-POMDP for an agent for decision-making.

+'Knowledge Representation and Reasoning' can be blockchain based, allowing "safe" AGI.
-Using Probablisitc Programming with Hypergraphs.
+- Using Probablisitc Programming with Hypergraphs
+- Use a DQN for decision-making and reinforcement learning.

-Tools: Python + ProbLog
+Tools: Python + ProbLog + ROS + TensorFlow

-`please dont steal my ideas/work, i want to publish research on this as this is my thesis, and eventually make a career out of this. contact me to collaborate instead ?`
+`please dont steal my ideas/work, i want to publish research on this, as this is might be my thesis (semi?/nano?), and eventually make a career out of this. contact me to collaborate instead ?`

 bibliography: